Classic Motorcycle Build

 TIP: You can re-install the old front piston and seal to help remove the rear piston.
 After it's back in, clamp the front piston so it can't move.
 So now, only the rear piston can move when you shoot compressed air into it.

-After weeks of soaking and a few blasts of air, the rear caliper came out.
+After a week of soaking and a few blasts of air, the rear caliper came out.
 The second O-ring seal may now be removed.

 Cleaning and Inspection